By Mike Olsen, CEO

 Lastly, in version 1.4.20311.1 we have launched an option to move to asymmetrical keys, generated and managed by the partnered institution.
 Any institution can enroll in this program but it requires the institution to generate the public key and save the private key.
 Public keys and options are provided to Proctorio via an account manager.

 Private keys must be distributed to any end-user who needs gradebook access.

 - The unshared information for derived keys can have very little entropy.
 This is true in Learning Management Systems like Canvas or Moodle, which use zero-based sequential identifiers.

 - It protects the security of the exam recording data from potential third-party access.
 Again, in the case of Canvas or Moodle, these systems are commonly hosted by a third party.
 Since this third party has access to the keys they can decrypt the data.

 - Most test platforms have admin or elevated roles that allow unrestricted access.
 In these cases, it may be difficult to control access to the recordings while allowing these users to perform their normal duties.
 Using the organization’s own control over the private key will allow them to control access at a finer level.

-In future versions, we plan to allow an individual faculty member to generate and use their own asymmetric public key.
+In future versions, we plan to allow an individual institution-approved representative to generate and use their own asymmetric public key.